WGRP: 2 watt nighttime broadcast

 International treaty requires WGRP to broadcast at only 2 watts during night hours.
-This is to allow uninterrupted broadcasting of CINW in Montreal, Quebec which occupied the same frequency until signing off permanently in January 2010 (another station, CFNV, signed onto the same frequency in 2016).
-In CINW's absence, and despite the night-time power limitation, listeners have reported hearing WGRP across much of northeast North America at night.
-As recently as March 2013, the new Montreal station is not yet on the air.
+This is to allow uninterrupted broadcasting of CFNV in Montreal, Quebec, which occupies the same frequency (this allocation was previously assigned to CBM and CINW).
+When the Montreal station is off the air, and despite the night-time power limitation, listeners have reported hearing WGRP across much of northeast North America at night.
 WGRP, at local sunset, must reduce power to either 17 watts or 7 watts, for first two hours after the sunset time for that month.
 Some months allow the station to run 17 watts for the first hour after sunset, then 7 watts the second hour, then to the two watts nighttime.
 Some months, mostly in summer, the station is limited to the 7 watts for both hours of post sunset operation.

 Station operates same directional pattern day and night.

 Many DX-ers, those that try to listen to distant stations as a hobby, have asked about if the station operates at a true 2 watts at night.
 Station officials have confirmed it, as an unusual antenna current meter, one measuring in milli-amps, has been used by current owners to confirm.
 Even they were surprised by the coverage of the station at night.

 History

 WGRP first signed on September 19, 1959, under the ownership of Greenville Broadcasting Company, headed by Kenneth Anderson and (November 8, 1911 – January 1978), who served as general manager and chief engineer, and his wife Ethel Brown Anderson, with his brother Merle Anderson (August 31, 1919 – September 19, 2000) serving as station manager and program director.
 The station first operated from studios located at 2 Water Street in downtown Greenville, and operated at its current frequency, daytime power output, and directional antenna pattern.
 However, the station did not have nighttime power authorization in these early years.
 In later years, the station would move all of its operations to an office constructed at its transmitter facility at 44 McCracken Road in West Salem Township, just outside the Greenville corporate limits.

 WGRP transmitter facility and former studio building, located at 44 McCracken Road, West Salem Township, about two miles from downtown Greenville.

-In 1964, Greenville Broadcasting Company was issued the construction permit for WGRP-FM 107.1, known today as WLVX.
+In 1964, Greenville Broadcasting Company was issued the construction permit for WGRP-FM 107.1, known today as WLRF.
 Once it went on the air in July 1965, WGRP-FM simulcast its AM sister, but was able to provide nighttime radio service independently after WGRP was mandated to close at sundown.

 In early 1978, Kenneth Anderson died.
 After his death, Merle Anderson assumed the duties of president and general manager.

-First Sale

 Greenville Broadcasting Company continued its ownership of the stations into the 1990s, when both were sold to Beacon Broadcasting.